growtofill/sturdy-couscous/NOTE_FOR_REVIEWER.md

 ## Additional Notes

 I found the timeframe for this task pretty tight, so I prefered working functionality over everything else.
-The only test I feel I coudn't skip is for lig to move between the stages.
+The only test I feel I coudn't skip is for logic to move between the stages.